Bulat-Ziganshin/FastECC/README.md

 Almost all existing Reed-Solomon ECC implementations employ matrix multiplication and thus have O(N^2) speed behavior, i.e. they can produce N parity blocks in O(N^2) time, thus spending O(N) time per block.
-F.e. the fastest implementation I know, [MultiPar2], can compute 1000 parity blocks at the speed ~50MB/s, but only at ~2 MB/s in its maximum configuration, 32000 parity blocks.
+F.e. the fastest implementation I know, [MultiPar], can compute 1000 parity blocks at the speed ~50MB/s, but only at ~2 MB/s in its maximum configuration, 32000 parity blocks.
 And computations in GF(2^32), implemented in the same way, will build one million parity blocks at 50 KB/s.